Interpreting Geekbench 4 Scores

 Workload Scores Each time a workload is executed Geekbench calculates a score based on the computer's performance compared to the baseline performance.

-Section Scores A section score is the geometric mean of all the workload scores for workloads that are part of the section.
+Subsection Scores A subsection score is the geometric mean of all the workload scores for workloads that are part of the subsection.
 These scores are useful for determining the performance of the computer in a particular area.
-See the section descriptions above for a summary on what each section measures.
+See the subsection descriptions above for a summary on what each subsection measures.

-Geekbench Score The Geekbench score is the weighted arithmetic mean of the three section scores.
+Geekbench Score The Geekbench score is the weighted arithmetic mean of the four subsection scores.
 The Geekbench score provides a way to quickly compare performance across different computers and different platforms without getting bogged down in details

 When comparing scores, remember that higher scores are better, and double the score indicates double the performance.